Astrology and Creativity Part I: Planets in “Creative” Houses

 “Oh, I’m not creative.
 I don’t have a creative bone in my body.”

 Sound familiar?
 Well, it’s not true, so stop putting yourself down!
 Each of us has some sort of spark that creates original work, and though it might not take the form of a poem, painting or musical composition, that doesn’t mean you aren’t creating!
+It’s time to find your muse!

 Naturally when considering someone’s creative abilities, the first order of business will point astrologers toward artistic or crafty expressions like the visual and performing arts, jewelry making, woodworking, etc.